MicrosoftDocs/azure-devops-yaml-schema/task-reference/publish-test-results-v2.md

 For Docker based apps, there are many ways to build your application and run tests:

-* **Build and test in a build pipeline**: build and tests execute in the pipeline and test results are published using the **Publish Test Results** task.
+* **Build and test in a build pipeline**: builds and tests execute in the pipeline and test results are published using the **Publish Test Results** task.
-* **Build and test with a multi-stage Dockerfile**: build and tests execute inside the container using a multi-stage Docker file, as such test results are not published back to the pipeline.
+* **Build and test with a multi-stage Dockerfile**: builds and tests execute inside the container using a multi-stage Docker file, as such test results are not published back to the pipeline.
-* **Build, test, and publish results with a Dockerfile**: build and tests execute inside the container, and results are published back to the pipeline.
+* **Build, test, and publish results with a Dockerfile**: builds and tests execute inside the container, and results are published back to the pipeline.
 See the example below.

 <a name="publishtestindocker"></a>